-Small and friendly, St Benet’s is the nearest equivalent today to the first halls of the University, with close daily contact between tutors and students.
-Originally founded for Benedictine monks, the vast majority of its students are now men and women of all faiths and none.
-Graduates and undergraduates form a joint student body of about 85, specialising in the humanities and social sciences.
+St Benet’s is a small and friendly community, with close daily contact between tutors and students.
+Originally founded for Catholic monks, today the vast majority of its students are men and women of all faiths and none.
+Graduates and undergraduates form a joint student body of about 120, specialising in the humanities and social sciences.

 Read more on the college website.